rammewerk/environment/README.md

 ---------------
 You can add multiple environment files or create new variables on the fly.

-A file does not necessarly need to be .env.
+A file does not necessarily need to be .env.
 For instance, a file.txt will also work as long as it is correctly formatted.

 ```php